 Bulgur wheat has been a favorite of ours lately because it cooks so quickly – just pour boiling water over the grains and let them sit for 25 to 30 minutes.
 We usually make it in a big batch so we can eat it throughout the week.
 While the bulgur cooks, simply saute some vegetables, adding some beans for protein, and top with a fried egg.
 You could substitute other greens or grains in this recipe to fit your tastes and time constraints.
 What really makes the dish is the smoked paprika; we’d recommend using it if you can get a hold of it.
 It adds a smoky flavor that really takes the cake.

-To prove how simple this meal is for a weeknight or even a hearty brunch, here we are in our kitchen making the recipe.
-The video is unedited and sped up from 30 minutes to 2 minutes.
+This meal is perfect for a weeknight or even a hearty brunch: Alex and I made it in just 30 minutes in our kitchen!
 Working together, we even had time read, chat, and clean up in between.
 We hope it’s inspiration for quick dinners to come in your own kitchen!Print

 The smoked paprika is the finishing touch, and worth adding to your pantry if you can find it.
 We’ve found it’s available at most mainstream grocery stores.